Nirch10/salesstats_nirc/ReadMe.md

 6. The service now is up and running

-# How to make sure your application is working on InteliJ:
+# How to make sure your application is working on IntelliJ:

 1. open the project
 2. open file -> project reference